June 14, 2022

 2. super_sleepers["avg_sleep_hours"]

-3. [.data.frame(super_sleepers, "avg_sleep_hours")
+3. <code>[.data.frame</code>(super_sleepers, "avg_sleep_hours")

 4. stop("undefined columns selected")

-1. When we copy a column from another DataFrame and try to give it a new name inside the cbind() function, this new name will be ignored, and the new column will be called exactly as it was called in the original DataFrame.
-For example, in the piece of code below, the new name ANIMAL was ignored, and the new column was called animal, just as in the DataFrame from which it was copied:
+function, this new name will be ignored, and the new column will be called exactly as it was called in the original DataFrame.
+For example, in the piece of code below, the new name ANIMAL

-# Creating the super_sleepers_1 DataFrame with the only column rating
+# Creating the `super_sleepers_1` DataFrame with the only column `rating`

 super_sleepers_1 <- data.frame(rating=1:4)